William Brouncker (Wiltshire MP, died 1596)

-He had a younger brother, Henry who was also a Member of Parliament.
-They had a sister, Katherine who married Thomas Silverthorne of Semington.

-As a substantial local landowner he secured his own election and that of his younger brother Henry as Member (MP) for Westbury in 1572.
+As a substantial local landowner, he secured his own election and that of his younger brother Henry as MP for Westbury in 1572.
 He represented Westbury again in 1584.
-He was a member of the Wiltshire bench as a Justice of the Peace from 1573 and appointed High Sheriff of Wiltshire for 1581–82.
+He was a member of the Wiltshire bench as a justice of the peace from 1573 and was appointed High Sheriff of Wiltshire for 1581–82.
 His status in the county was sufficient for him to be elected as a knight of the shire for Wiltshire in 1586, 1589 and 1593.
 He was knighted in 1592.
-As an MP he was active as a committee man and is recorded as having spoken three times in his last parliament.
+As an MP he was active as a committee-man and is recorded as having spoken three times in his last parliament.

 He died in 1596.
 Martha died in 1614.

 Children

 He and Martha had a son and four daughters: